amin-abbasi/go-server/README.md

 # User Authentication and Management API

-This Go application is an API built with Echo framework that manages user authentication and provides endpoints to handle user creation, login, and retrieval.
+This Go application is an API built with Fiber framework that manages user authentication and provides endpoints to handle user creation, login, and retrieval.

 ## Features